 Any dwelling unit, rooming unit or other habitation subject to the provisions of this article which is rented shall comply with the minimum standards found in state health regulations, Chapter 5, Environmental Health, subchapter 16, Rental Housing Health Code, under Sanitation Facilities.
-(Ord. of 12-11-78, § 11-02)

 Sec.
 6-85.
-ELECTRICAL REQUIREMENTS.
+Electrical requirements.